2015 IFAF World Championship: 5th Place Game

-Bronze Medal Game
+Bronze medal game

-In the Bronze Medal Game of the International Federation of American Football World Championship, Mexico defeated France 20–7.
-It was the first win of the IFAF 2015 tournament for Mexico, which was surprising considering the fact that Mexico was facing its worse performance in IFAFWC history following runner-up finishes in 1999 and 2003 and a fourth-place finish in 2011.
-The loss for France was just as surprising, as the French team lost two in a row after easily winning their first two games.
-But perhaps the biggest loss of all for France was the loss of starting quarterback Paul Durand, who could not start due to an injury he suffered in the previous game against the U.S. Durand did make one attempt at passing, but pain sidelined him after that play.
-Without Durand at quarterback, France had to rely on the oldest quarterback in the tournament, 41-year-old Perez Mattison.
-The France offense just wasn't the same.
-Mexico's defense forced three interceptions (by Cesar Martinez, Jaime Heras and Vladislave Avila), and the Mexican offense had their best game of the tournament.
-Early on, it looked like Mexico was going to run away with things after Alexis Magallanes scored from 55 yards on the second play of the first quarter.
-Jose Maltas added a 40-yard field goal, and Mexico was up 9–0 until late in the second quarter.
-But a 12-yard touchdown by Stephan Yepmo (17 carries, 78 yards) capped off a seven-play, 68-yard drive before halftime, and just like that the French went into halftime down by only two.
-The French drove inside Mexico territory to start the half, but a fumble by Mattison gave it back to Mexico.
-Maltas put a 53-yard field goal through the uprights to give Mexico a 12–7 lead, and France never got any closer.
+In the bronze medal game, Mexico defeated France 20–7.
+It was their first win of the tournament.
+France had lost their starting quarterback, Paul Durand, to an injury in the previous game against the U.S. He made one pass attempt, but pain sidelined him after that play.
+Without Durand, France had to rely on the oldest quarterback in the tournament, 41-year-old Perez Mattison.
+Mexico's defense forced three interceptions (by Cesar Martinez, Jaime Heras and Vladislave Ávila), and the Mexican offense had their best game of the tournament.
+Alexis Magallanes scored from 55 yards out on the second play of the game to give Mexico the early lead.
+José Carlos Maltos made a 40-yard field goal, and Mexico went up 9–0, but a 12-yard touchdown by Stephan Yepmo (17 carries, 78 yards) capped off a seven-play, 68-yard drive that put France down by only two at halftime.
+France drove inside Mexico territory to start the second half, but a Mattison fumble gave it back to Mexico.
+Maltos made a 53-yard field goal to give Mexico a 12–7 lead.
 Mexico running back and team MVP Allan Rosado rushed for 115 yards and a touchdown.
-Despite the loss, France leaves matching its highest finish in IFAF history.
+Despite the loss, France matched its highest finish in World Championship history.
 Mattison finished the day 17 of 31 for 160 yards.